History of the Puerta del Sol: May 2, 1808

 Other events marked the era.
 On April 17, 1815, a great fire broke out in the houses between Calle de Arenal and Calle del Carmen.
-First the water carriers' pitchers were seized, and seeing how the fire spread, seventeen houses in these streets were demolished in order to stop the advance of the fire.
+First the water carriers' pitchers were seized, and seeing how the fire spread, seventeen houses in these streets were demolished to stop the advance of the fire.
 Later, the priest Merino stood before the carriage of Ferdinand VII when he was passing through the Puerta del Sol and showing him the "Constitution of Cadiz" pronounced the phrase that would later become a revolutionary song: "Trágala tirano" (swallow it, tyrant).
 The liberals established themselves in the Café Lorenzini of the Puerta del Sol, and Espronceda, Larra, the Duke of Rivas, Zorrilla, etc. used to go there.
 The café was named after its owner, José Carlos Lorenzini, who inaugurated it in 1820, and together with La Fontana de Oro became centers of proclamations during the Liberal Triennium.
 In 1864 it changed its name to Café de las Columnas.
 This café inaugurated the tradition of gatherings that would mark the social aspect of the square until the beginning of the twentieth century.